dervinism/minis/README.md

 - python
 - python3.8
 - python3.9 \

-Typically the correct folder is /Library/Frameworks/Python.framework/Versions/3.9
+Typically the correct directory is /Library/Frameworks/Python.framework/Versions/3.9

 5. Install minis and its dependencies by executing the lines below in your terminal:
 ```